 A treasure trove of extraordinary contrasts from enchanting alpine villages & dramatic coastlines to ancient glaciers & fiords, all carefully scheduled into a relaxing 2 week vacation.

-- 10 nights gold and 2 nights blue motel and 1 night silver hotel accommodation
+- 8 nights superior and 2 nights standard motel accommodation

 - 13 days small rental car hire